MagsBootCamp/homework02-bootstrap/README.md

 Bootstrap was easy to use.
 So much easier than doing CSS.

+For my first attempt before we did the final and comprehensive Bootstrap lecture , I used Bootstraps "Album" template to create the About Me page.
+After the lecture I decided to do it coding with rows, columns and cards.

 I created the index file first then used copy and paste so the consistent elements for each page were set up immediatley.

 While in class I thought the navbar had to go before <div class=container> I found that it expended across the whole page and I thought it looked better the same width as everything so i placed container before navbar.